OVERVIEW AND MISSION

 During the 90's, the Local grew immensely and moved into its current building located in Surrey.
 With the primary training school for HVAC/R mechanics as its tenant, the Local Union office is centrally located and particularly convenient for its apprentices.

 In June 2013, Business Agent Jason Amesbury was appointed by the Local Union Executive Board, with permission from the United Association, to be only the fourth Business Manager in the history of Local 516.
 On October 9, 2014 Mr. Amesbury was elected via acclamation by the general membership to lead the Local into the future.
-He was re-elected via acclamation in 2017.
+He was re-elected via acclamation in 2017 and again in 2020.

 We have come a long way since the original 38 members.
 The low-paying industry that no one knew about has now become one of the highest paid and most recognized trades.
 Local 516 now has the large majority of technicians and apprentices practicing the trade in its membership.
 With its focus being the welfare of its members and their families, UA Local 516 has developed the best retirement plan and health and welfare plan within the trades.
 With retirement savings contributions of up to $10.75 per hour, our members can look forward to a secure future for not only themselves, but their families as well.